 Popular Skills for Division Operations Manager

-Survey takers working as Division Operations Managers report using a large range of professional skills.
-Most notably, facility with Team Leadership, Engineering Design, and Business Development are correlated to pay that is significantly above average, leading to increases of 27 percent, 24 percent, and 6 percent, respectively.
-At the other end of the pay range are skills like Windows NT / 2000 / XP Networking, Windows Operating System General Use, and Microsoft Office.
-Those familiar with Operations Management also tend to know Microsoft Office and Microsoft Excel.
+Survey results imply that Division Operations Managers deploy a substantial tool kit of skills at work.
+Most notably, facility with Team Leadership, Engineering Design, and Business Development are correlated to pay that is significantly above average, leading to increases of 27 percent, 21 percent, and 5 percent, respectively.
+Skills that pay less than market rate include Windows NT / 2000 / XP Networking, Microsoft Office, and Microsoft Word.
+Most people experienced in Operations Management also know Microsoft Office and Microsoft Excel.